fIowerboy/fIowerboy/README.md

  me and cat

-02:30 PM[euthanize me] whispers: 🌼boi . on dni.
-10% (wik when me and orph c+h in the gas room)
+[euthanize me] whispers: 🌼boi . on dni.
+10%